cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - PostgreSQL: The default Postgres version is now 13.4.
 All Postgres versions available on AWS RDS are now available to select using the "postgres_version" property.
 - PostgreSQL: binding users are now deleted when a binding is deleted.
 This applies only to newly created bindings.
 - PostgreSQL: a new "deletion_protection" property allows a server to be protected from accidental deletion.
 - PostgreSQL: passwords are stored using "scram".
 This is enabled only when not defining a custom parameter_group_name.
+The PostgreSQL admin password is now 64 bytes.

 ### Fix:
 - minimum constraints on MySQL and PostreSQL storage_gb are now enforced